uchicago-cs/cmsc22000/website/content/labs/lab1.md

 Create a commit for this change with commit message `Addeing Task 8` (yes, exactly that commit message) but make sure you *don't push it*.

 Wait!
-What an embarassing typo!
+What an embarrassing typo!
 Find out how you can edit the commit message of an existing commit (i.e., the solution is not to create a new commit; you have to find out how to edit the commit message of the commit you just created).
 Update the commit message to be "Adding Task 7".

 Edit `tasks.txt` to explain how you updated the commit message (feel free to simply copy-paste the command you ran and its output).
 Make sure to explain how you found out the answer to this questions! (including citing any relevant sources).
 When you're done editing `tasks.txt`, make sure to add, commit and push your changes.